-The pinniped functional hearing group was modified from Southall et al. (2007) on the basis of data indicating that phocid species have consistently demonstrated an extended frequency range of hearing compared to otariids, especially in the higher frequency range (Hemilä et al., 2006; Kastelein et al., 2009b; Reichmuth and Holt, 2013).
+The pinniped functional hearing group was modified from Southall et al. (2007) on the basis of data indicating that phocid species have consistently demonstrated an extended frequency range of hearing compared to otariids, especially in the higher frequency range (Hemilä et al., 2006; Kastelein et al., 2009; Reichmuth and Holt, 2013).

-For more detail concerning these groups and associated frequency ranges, please see NMFS (2016) for a review of available information.
-As noted previously a single phocid species, ringed seal, has the reasonable potential to co-occur with the proposed survey activities.
+For more detail concerning these groups and associated frequency ranges, please see NMFS (2018) for a review of available information.
+Two species of phocid pinnipeds (ringed seal and bearded seal) have the reasonable potential to co-occur with the proposed survey activities.
+Please refer to Table 1.